Half-Life - Camille Georgeson-Usher - In Waking a Dream

 Somehow, I got out of the mine and was again standing along its edge, looking back at what was now a sunken space of contaminated dirt.
 Even though it was a dream, it was hard to imagine that my body was the starting point of what collapsed the mine.
 I quickly started to sense that I was no longer alone, and felt the urgent need to get out of there, fast.
 So I ran, and that same vibration of energy followed me, pushing me up and faster along the ground.

-When I felt I had run far enough I stopped, staying still for a moment.
+When I felt I had run far enough, I stopped, staying still for a moment.
 I still felt the vibration, but this time it wasn’t coming from the dirt; it was coming from within me.
 It was then that I realized it was me who was moving the ground—it was me who had demolished that old uranium mine next to the lake.

 When Rym had woken up from the dream earlier this morning, her body had been covered in sweat.
 She felt ill, similar to that feeling of carsickness from so many years ago.
 In an attempt to get herself out of it, Rym made her coffee, opened her blinds, let the sun bathe across her recently woken body, and turned to her bookshelf.
-Standing there now in a trance, still feeling ill, Rym tries to settle an awakened feeling from somewhere deep within that she isn’t able to fully describe yet.
+Standing there, now in a trance, still feeling ill, Rym tries to settle a feeling awakened from somewhere deep within that she isn’t able to fully describe yet.
 She sensed the mine; she had become the energy pulled up through and with the dirt.
 She still felt that she was the vibration of the earth.
 Continuing to stand there, the illness eventually subsided.
 But a new feeling started to emerge.
 Rym’s hands became cold, and the books that lined her sagging bookshelves slowly started to vibrate.

 Bookshelf